 At BF Adventure we offer a challenge by choice ethos and work with our service users to co-produce their programme.
 Programmes can last for just a day or over a period of many weeks.
-People on programmes which last for a period of two weeks or more complete a "group agreement" or "The Journey of Change" (JOC) which helps to set boundaries and consequences:
+When working with groups we complete a "group agreement" or "The Journey of Change" (JOC) which helps to set boundaries and consequences:

 - a.
 "The JOC" should be completed as close to the start of a programme as possible.
 This may be done on the second day of the programme if this is felt to be the best option by the lead instructor - b.
-"The JOC" and "Group agreement" should be as co-produced as possible
+"The JOC" and "Group agreement" should be as co-produced as possible - c.

-- c.
 "The JOC" and "Group agreement" should be pitched at the individual's level of understanding and communication aids should be used where needed - d.
 "The JOC" and "Group agreement" should be clear in consequences and each individual or group must sign to state their understanding of them